paezha/paezha.github.io/applied_spatial_statistics/22-Area-Data-III.md

 When $z_i$ is above its mean, it is a positive value.
 When it is below the mean, it is a negative value.
 Likewise, when $\bar{z}_i$ is above its mean, it is a positive value, and negative otherwise.
 The mean is a useful benchmark to see if values are relatively high, or relatively low.

-There are four posibilities with respect to the combinations of (relatively) high and low values.
+There are four possibilities with respect to the combinations of (relatively) high and low values.

 1. Quadrant 1 (the value of $z_i$ is high & the value of $\bar{z}_i$ is also high):